lesueurii/jivetracker/README.md

 Copy the `.env.example` file to `.env.local` and fill in the values.

-Setup a Spotify Developer account and get client ID and client secret.
-In the Spotify Developer Dashboard, set the callback URL to `https://<domain>/callback`.

-Put the API client ID and client secret in the `.env.local` file.

 For the other remaining fields, login to Vercel and create a new Vercel KV project and copy paste the `.env.local` from the dashboard.

 ## Development